-Step 3(b): Create Informatica Source Qualifier Transformation
+Create Informatica Source Qualifier Transformation

-In order to explicitly create Source Qualifier transformation in informatica, Please navigate to Transformation menu in Menu Bar.
+To explicitly create the Informatica Source Qualifier, Please navigate to the Transformation menu in Menu Bar.
 Next, select the Create.. option will open the Create Transformation window as shown below.

-- Select Transformation: By default it will select the transformation you selected (or clicked on).
+- Select Transformation: By default, it will select the transformation you selected (or clicked on).

 - Rename: This button helps you to rename the Source Qualifier transformation name.

-- I: Source Qualifier Input columns.
+- I: Input columns.

-Under Properties we have:
+Under Properties, we have: